 A good dining experience

 Incidentally, we ate out last night at one of our favourite restaurants – La Grange du Cros near Varaire in the Lot.
 Thierry does front of house, Rebecca does the cooking.
 The restaurant is in a converted barn with a pleasant garden where you can take an apéritif.
 The ambiance is good, the food is tasty and creative without being off the wall, they support local suppliers and the prices are correct (€25 euros per person, including 250cl of wine).
+2021 update: the website no longer works, but they have a Facebook page.

 It’s nice to see they are supported by local French people as well as by ex-pats and tourists.
 I didn’t read about the “fait maison” scheme till today, so I didn’t scan the menu for the logo.
 I’m not sure it would have made any difference to me – I know I’m never disappointed there.